CJGutz/DCGAN-IDATT2502/README.md

 # Datasets

-Set your preferred dataset as the argument to run the file.
+Set your preferred dataset directory or zip path as the argument to use it.
 If you want to use a dataset from torchvision, you can see the [DatasetLoader.py](./DatasetLoader.py) file for a list of supported datasets.
 Just use the name of the dataset as the argument.